Physical Therapy Predoctoral Training:

 Related Materials and Information:

-Please see the following attachments for more information about the pediatric physical therapy residency program.
+Please see the following attachment for more information about the pediatric physical therapy residency program.

 Applicants to the Kennedy Krieger Institute Physical Therapy Residency Program must submit an application through APTA’s centralized application system: http://www.apta.org/RFPTCAS/ApplicantWebsite/Application/GeneralInstructions/.

 Additionally, all applicants must submit the following application materials:

 1. Three letters of recommendation, all of which must be from physical therapy professionals – Complete and submit as part of the RFPTCAS base application.

 5. Responses to 4 essay questions – Complete and submit as part of the RFPTCAS application questions section.